rdemolgen/snippets/README.md

 #PM1_plots

 This code is designed to aggregate data to contribute to the interpretation of novel variants and deduce whether said variant is in a pathogenic variation hotspot, with an absence of benign variation.
+It was written as part of a trainee project and although it produces a useful plot, there is much scope for development in terms of code structure, the data included as well as visualisation.

-It will plot and svg using gnuplot with the amino acid residue along the x-axis.
+It will plot and svg using gnuplot with the amino acid residue along the x-axis and varying y axis scales.
 Data sources include:
 * Harvard Exac API
 * HGMD
 * UniProt